 If a student is absent on a particular day and the school has not been previously notified by a parent, or the absence is otherwise unexplained, Laburnum Primary School will notify parents by SMS via Sentral.

 Laburnum Primary School will attempt to contact parents as soon as practicable on the same day of the unexplained absence, allowing time for the parent to respond.

-If contact cannot be made with the parent due to incorrect contact details, the school will attempt to make contact with any emergency contact/s nominated on the student's file held by the school, where possible, on the day of the unexplained absence or as soon as practicable.
+If contact cannot be made with the parent, the school will attempt to make contact with any emergency contact/s nominated on the student's file held by the school, where possible, on the day of the unexplained absence or as soon as practicable.

 If Laburnum Primary School considers that the parent has provided a reasonable excuse for their child’s absence the absence will be marked as ‘excused absence’.

 If the school determines that no reasonable excuse has been provided, the absence will be marked as ‘unexcused absence’.

 The Principal has the discretion to accept a reason given by a parent for a student’s absence.
 The Principal will generally excuse:

 medical and dental appointments, where out of hours appointments are not possible or appropriate

 bereavement or attendance at the funeral of a relative or friend of the student, including a student required to attend Sorry Business